gabehoban/nixcfg/modules/hardware/HARDWARE_CONFIG.md

 When hardware-specific configuration is complex, consider:

-1. Creating a dedicated hardware profile in `profiles/hardware/`
+1. Creating a dedicated hardware module in `modules/hardware/`
-2. Adding appropriate hardware modules to that profile
+2. Including this module in the host configuration
 3. Documenting any special considerations or known issues

 ## Common Hardware Configuration Patterns